browserengineering/book/book/text.md

 that the top of a superscript lines up with the top of a normal letter.

-*Small caps:* Make the `<abbr>` element render text in small caps,
-<abbr>like this</abbr>.
-Upper-case letters should be in a normal font,
-while lower-case letters should be small, capitalized, and bold.

 *Soft hyphens:* The soft hyphen character, written `\N{soft hyphen}` in Python, represents a place where the text renderer can, but doesn't have to, insert a hyphen and break the word across lines.
 Add support